Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Day 4: Update documentation to fill every gap discovered during self-test.

 Day 5: Test again.
-Complete the second deliverable using updated documentation.
-Should be smoother.
-If still finding gaps, keep iterating.
+Complete a second deliverable using updated documentation.
+It should be smoother; if you still find gaps, keep iterating.

 Documentation is complete when you can follow it successfully without accessing your existing knowledge.
 If you need your experience to fill gaps, the new hire definitely will.